• United Kingdom

 How does PayPal work?
 It automatically links a credit/debit card or bank account to your PayPal account.
 The account can then be used to make purchases, send or receive money, manage funds, and attend to a multitude of business needs.

-An organization can also add more than one financial account to its PayPal account.
+An organisation can also add more than one financial account to its PayPal account.
 Then, whenever making a payment, you can select which account to debit.

 The service provider works as a secure intermediary between you and your bank.
 Everything is processed through the PayPal platform, including online transactions and sales through the mobile card reader.